Timeline of the 2018 North Indian Ocean cyclone season

 The 2018 North Indian Ocean cyclone season was an above-average period of tropical cyclone formation in the Northern Indian Ocean.
 The season featured 14 depressions, 10 deep depressions, 7 cyclonic storms, 5 severe cyclonic storms, 4 very severe cyclonic storms, and 1 extremely severe cyclonic storm.
 The season has no official boundaries, though storms typically form between April and December, with peaks in tropical cyclone activity from May–June and in November.

+This timeline documents tropical cyclone formations, strengthening, weakening, landfalls, extratropical transitions, and dissipations during the season.
+The time stamp for each event is stated using Coordinated Universal Time (UTC), the 24-hour clock where 00:00 = midnight UTC.
+Additionally, figures for maximum sustained winds and position estimates are rounded to the nearest 5 units (Kilometres or miles).
+Direct wind observations are rounded to the nearest whole number.
+Meteorological observations typically report atmospheric pressures are measured in hectopascals per the recommendation of the World Meteorological Organization, and the nearest hundredth of an inches of mercury or millibars (hectopascals).

 The India Meteorological Department (IMD) is the official Regional Specialized Meteorological Centre for the Northern Indian Ocean basin, and as such, it is responsible for tracking and issuing advisories on systems in the Arabian Sea and in the Bay of Bengal.
 If tropical cyclones in the Northern Indian Ocean reach winds of 34 kn, it is given a name from a pre-defined naming list.
 The Joint Typhoon Warning Center (JTWC) unofficially issues advisories on systems in the Northern Indian Ocean, assigning tropical cyclones a numerical identifier and suffixing it with the letter A for systems in the Arabian Sra and B for systems in the Bay of Bengal.
 The IMD measures tropical cyclone wind speeds over a 3-minute average while the JTWC uses a 1-minute average.